dgaydukov/cert-aws/sa/files/sa.md

 * email - amazon sends email to the owner of domain that it obtains from whois service For successful issuing of public certificate DNS CAA should be empty or include one of: amazon.com/amazontrust.com/awstrust.com/amazonaws.com
 Public certs are free, but private CA - 400$ per month.
 You also pay for each private cert.
+If you request private cert form PCA using ACM - no need to validate cause your account has PCA.
 ACM internally use KMS (`aws/acm` key that generated first time you request ACM):
 * acm stores all certificate private keys encrypted (acm stores only encrypted version of private key)
 * when you associate acm with service, acm sends certificate & encrypted private key to this service + create kms permission to allow for service to use it to decrypt private key